Nokia’s failure became official when the company was acquired by Microsoft, in 2013. At the time, Nokia’s CEO Stephen Elop famously said:

 The most important change that Satya brought to Microsoft was shifting the company’s culture.
 He says that his job as CEO is to create a culture that focuses on listening, learning, and harnessing individual passions and talents.
 Satya also placed employer empowerment at the core of Microsoft’s culture.

 Company culture is not to be taken lightly.
-In fact company culture is a major factor that contributes to the company’s development and ability to compete and be successful.
+In fact company culture is a major factor contributing to the company’s development and ability to compete and be successful.

 Company culture starts at the top and grows at the bottom.
 It includes mission, values, environment, ethics, expectations, overall mood, goals etc. But unless the company’s leadership fully embraces them, they are just beautiful but empty words.